amusecode/amuse/README.md

-This directory contains the AMUSE software.
+This package contains the AMUSE software.
 With AMUSE you can write scripts to simulate astrophysical problems in different domains.

+This release (12.0a3) does not contain the following codes, for space-saving reasons:
+- MESA
+- SimpleX
+- EVTwin

 The documentation and the software can be found at: